SimonVerhoeven/archunit-demo/README.md

 An example implementation can be found in the [PlantUMLTest](src\test\java\dev\simonverhoeven\archunitdemo\PlantUMLTest.java)

-__note__: There are certain rules to keep in mind for your diagram which you can find in the [ArchUnit configuration documentation](https://www.archunit.org/userguide/html/000_Index.html#_configurations_2)
+__note__: There are certain rules to keep in mind for your diagram, which you can find in the [ArchUnit configuration documentation](https://www.archunit.org/userguide/html/000_Index.html#_configurations_2)

 ***

 ## Architecture metrics

-ArchUnit also allows us to calculate metrics using some well-known software architecture metrics such as:
+ArchUnit also allows us to calculate metrics using some well-known software architecture metrics, such as:

-* Cumulative Dependency Metrics (John Lakos): the basic idea is to calculate the depends on the value
+* Cumulative Dependency Metrics (John Lakos): the basic idea is to calculate the dependencies on the value
 * Component Dependency Metrics (Robert C. Martin): coupling, instability, abstractness, distance from the main sequence
 * Visibility metrics (Herbert Dowalil) - relation of visible to hidden elements within a component

-examples can be found in the [DependencyMetricsTest](src\test\java\dev\simonverhoeven\archunitdemo\DependencyMetricsTest.java)
+Examples can be found in the [DependencyMetricsTest](src\test\java\dev\simonverhoeven\archunitdemo\DependencyMetricsTest.java)
-For more information on these metrics, you check out the [references](#references)
+For more information on these metrics, you can check out the [references](#references)

 ***

 ## Resolution behaviour

-By default ArchUnit searches for missing classes (a class within the import scope has a reference to a class outside it) on your classpath.
+By default, ArchUnit searches for missing classes (a class within the import scope has a reference to a class outside it) on your classpath.
-Whilst it is useful for rule evaluation to have information about them (interfaces, annotations, ...) it is also a costly affair performance-wise, and might not always be needed(in case they wouldn't impact the ruleset).
+Whilst it is useful for rule evaluation to have information about them (interfaces, annotations, ...), it is also a costly affair performance-wise, and might not always be needed(in case they wouldn't impact the ruleset).
-ArchUnit can be configured to create stubs instead which contain some information ( the fully qualified name, methods called, ...) however, some information reliant on the actual class might still be missing (superclasses, annotations, ... i.e. things that need the bytecode of the class).
+ArchUnit can be configured to create stubs instead, which contain some information ( the fully qualified name, methods called, ...) however, some information reliant on the actual class might still be missing (superclasses, annotations, ... i.e. things that need the bytecode of the class).

 You can configure this in `archunit.properties`:
 - resolve nothing: